kvokka/pp_sql/README.md

 ## With other formatters

 If you are `pry` user, or use custom output formatter, use `puts` for output whitespaces, like `puts User.all.to_sql`, or use `User.all.pp_sql`.

 ## With Rails

 If you do not want to rewrite default `#to_sql` method you may specify `PpSql.rewrite_to_sql_method=false` in initializers.

+You can also disable log formatting by specifying `PpSql.add_rails_logger_formatting=false` in initializers.

  ### Add to Application record